smit-1999/NaiveBayes/README.md

 # NaiveBayes

-Implementing a naive bayes classifier for a bag of words model from scratch in Python3
+Implementing a multinomial naive bayes classifier for a bag of words model from scratch in Python3